 Tool vendors can use the three-letter codes as a succinct way to “profile” the selection of vulnerabilities considered by their tools.

-Individual organizations may wish to write their own coding standards intended to reduce the number of vulnerabilities in their software products.
+Individual organizations can use this document to write their own coding standards intended to reduce the number of vulnerabilities in their software products.
 The guide can assist in the selection of vulnerabilities to be addressed in those standards and the selection of coding guidelines to be enforced.

-Organizations or individuals selecting a language for use in a project may want to consider the vulnerabilities inherent in various candidate languages.

 Scientists, engineers, economists, statisticians, or others who write computer programs as tools of their chosen craft can read this document to become more familiar with the issues that may affect their work.

-There are a number of ways to avoid a vulnerability:
+There are a number of ways to avoid a vulnerability, such as:

-One may avoid the particular coding constructs that are found to be problematic.
+Avoiding the particular coding constructs that are found to be problematic in the programming language being used..

-Static analysis tools can be used to detect anomalous situations, including usage of a compiler that provides warnings if a construct is problematic.
+Using static analysis tools to detect anomalous situations, for example by using a compiler that provides warnings if a construct is problematic or by using automated analysis tools to enforce coding standards

-A programming language can be chosen that avoids or mitigates a class of vulnerabilities.
+Selecting a programming language that avoids or mitigates a class of vulnerabilities.

-One can write specific runtime checks to detect situations that may lead to problematic behavior.
+Writing specific runtime checks to detect situations that may lead to problematic behavior.

-Automated analysis tools may be used to enforce coding standards.

-Verification and validation methods such as focused human review of code may be undertaken.
+Using verification and validation methods such as focused human review of code may be undertaken.

 This document gathers descriptions of programming language vulnerabilities, as well as selected application vulnerabilities, which have occurred in the past and are likely to occur again.
 Every vulnerability discussed here has been experienced in at least one programming language or runtime environment.
 Some vulnerabilities occur in all programming languages, while others are mitigated by the features or capabilities of some programming environments.